 To obtain our area of interest, we download a national-level polygon

-download only the national boundary (level = 0
+download only the national boundary (level = 0) at a low

 library(terra)